Best Juicing Recipes for Weight Loss (Here are 10 of them)

 It is a rich source phytonutrients that help with our body’s detoxification.

-It is also rich in vitamin K and omega-3 fatty acids which are known to have anti-inflammatory properties.
+Another benefit would be the high vitamin K and omega-3 content.
+Both are known to have anti-inflammatory properties.

 Lastly, these leafy greens help improve cardiovascular health and prevent heart ailments.

 The protein part of the equation comes from the chia seeds.